jundl77/auto-format/README.md

 `unformattedCode` : A string of unformatted code (including line breaks).

 ##### -- Return:
-`formattedCode` : A string of formatted code.
+`formattedCode` : An array lines of code.
 All lines will have been correctly
                   indented according to their scope.

 ***